lingxuez/MLP_LSTM/README.md

 > Person, Place, Organisation, Work, Species.

-Please see `run.sh` for how to run the code.
+Please use `run.sh` to run the code.

 ## Data